 Days 1 and 2 – Auckland

-Auckland is usually the first port of call for tourists arriving from overseas and it is the largest city in New Zealand.
-We flew in early morning, picked up the rental car, settled in our Airbnb, and then explored the city rest of the day and next morning.
+Auckland is the largest city in New Zealand and usually the first port of call for tourists.
+We landed early morning, picked up our rental car, settled in our Airbnb, and then explored the city.

-We first visited One Tree Hill, where we were greeted with amazing views of the city and countless sheep.
-Now, don’t be surprised, you will encounter a lot of sheep all over New Zealand – in a way, you know you are in New Zealand when you spot more sheep than humans 🙂
+We started our day with a visit to One Tree Hill.
+We were greeted with amazing views of the city and countless sheep.
+Now, don’t be surprised, you will encounter a LOT of sheep all over New Zealand.
+In fact, you know you are in New Zealand when you spot more sheep than humans 😉

-We also visited Cornwall Park – combined with One Tree Hill, they are the largest parkland in Auckland.
-There were bbq parties everywhere, children playing and it was a lovely spot in the middle of the busy city.
+We then visited Cornwall Park – combined with One Tree Hill, they are the largest parkland in Auckland.
+There were bbq parties everywhere, children playing and people making the most of last few weeks of summer.

-We then visited the SkyCity casino and tried our luck at gambling – needless to say, we lost some money but it was a couple of hours well spent.
-Later in the night, we drove by Mission Bay – if you visit in the morning, not only do you get spectacular views, but when you arrive you are rewarded with a lovely beach and can have a dip in the sea to cool off as well.
+Later in the evening, we visited SkyCity casino and tried our luck at gambling.
+Needless to say, we lost some money but it was a couple of hours well spent.
+We ended the day with a drive at Mission Bay.
+If you visit in the morning, not only do you get spectacular views, but you also get to enjoy the beach and take a dip in the sea.

-The next day we drove to Devonport – just 20 minutes from Auckland, Devonport is one of the most delightful suburbs in Auckland.
-You can step back in time by watching the sails over Auckland harbor while wandering its quaint streets or dinning in one of its cafes/ restaurants.
+The next day we drove to Devonport.
+Just 20 minutes from Auckland, Devonport is one of the most delightful suburbs in Auckland.
+You can step back in time by watching the sails over Auckland harbor while wandering its quaint streets or dining in one of its cafes/ restaurants.
 From here, you also get lovely views of the city skyline.

 Days 2, 3 and 4 – Coromandel and Rotorua